 I'm not sure if the member means like security service.
-I'm not sure how to answer that question.
-But right now we don't....
-We make sure that the outside of the buildings are well lit up and that the doors are secure.
+I'm not sure how to answer that question, but right now we make sure that the outside of the buildings are well lit up and that the doors are secure.

-But in terms of it's for security service, Mr. Speaker the best to my knowledge we're not looking at providing security to elders' facilities.
-But we will make sure that all of Nunavut Housing Corporation's units are built to the standards so that they are safe.
+In terms of it's for security service, to the best of my knowledge, we're not looking at providing security to elders' facilities, but we will make sure that all of Nunavut Housing Corporation units are built to the standards so that they are safe.
 Thank you, Mr. Speaker.